lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/observing-run-planning.rst

 #.
 Step 4 has two branches, but Step 5 is independent of Step 4.

    a.
-If Condition A, do the following action in :ref:`Condition A Instructions <Title-of-Procedure-Condition-A-for-Step-4>`.
+If Condition A, do the following action in :ref:`Condition A Instructions <observing-run-planning-Condition-A-for-Step-4>`.

    b.
-If Condition B, do the following action in :ref:`Condition B instructions <Title-of-Procedure-Condition-B-for-Step-4>`.
+If Condition B, do the following action in :ref:`Condition B instructions <observing-run-planning-Condition-B-for-Step-4>`.

-   .. _Title-of-Procedure-Final-Step:
+   .. _observing-run-planning-Final-Step:

 #.
 Complete the procedure's final step.

-.. _Title-of-Procedure-Condition-A-for-Step-4:
+.. _observing-run-planning-Condition-A-for-Step-4:

 Condition A for Step 4
 ----------------------